Shlomo Gaisin

 Shlomo Ari Gaisin is an American singer and songwriter.
-He is best known as the lead singer for the Jewish rock band JudaBlue and the Hasidic folk group Zusha.
+He is best known as the lead singer for the Hasidic folk group Zusha.
+He was also lead singer for the defunct Jewish rock band JudaBlue.

 Early life

 Gaisin grew up in Kemp Mill, Maryland, the youngest of seven children.
 His parents, who both became baalei teshuva before he was born, were founding members of the Kemp Mill Synagogue, a local Modern Orthodox shul.
 They also played instruments at home and exposed him to classical music early on.
 He studied jazz for seven years as a child.

 Gaisin attended Melvin J. Berman Hebrew Academy through high school, graduating in 2009.
 After spending a year in Jerusalem at Yeshivat Netiv Aryeh, he attended Yeshiva University, though he later left to study nutrition.
 As a student, he experienced difficulty reading and writing and often required extra time on tests.

 Career

-JudaBlue (2004-2013)
+JudaBlue (2004–2013)

 While in seventh grade at Berman, Gaisin met classmate Yaniv Hoffman, a fellow music enthusiast, and began playing with him.
 They formed JudaBlue in 2004, although they didn't begin rehearsing regularly until 2007.

 The band released its debut EP, Forty Days, on January 19, 2010, shortly before going on hiatus to allow Gaisin and Hoffman to study in Israel.
 When they returned, the band released three more songs, "Falling", "Change", and "Oneness", before Hoffman returned to Israel in 2011 to serve in the IDF.